DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 ![3-2-3-0-Update-CodeCommit-Repository](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-0-Update-CodeCommit-Repository.PNG?raw=true)

-And push them in your **CodeCommit** repository that you have created in the [Module 1](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/3-1-CodeStar-EC2.md).
-To do that follow the steps described in the section [5.
+And push them in your **CodeCommit repository** that you have created in the [Module 1](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/3-1-CodeStar-EC2.md) in the root level, for instance, if your **CodeCommit repository** name is **JudeMilhon_Repo** save the files in home (root) directory of your **CodeCommit repository** on your workstation and not inside other directory.
+For further information about how to do it follow the steps described in the section [5.
 Push changes to CodeCommit Repo](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/3-1-CodeStar-EC2.md#5-push-changes-to-codecommit-repo)

 2.2.1  Under the AWS services search field, search for codestar, and click on the **CodePipeline** auto drop down element